Hawaii Layoffs — July 2020

 | Green Tea Management LLC, Travasa Experential Resorts | Hana | 50 |

-The biggest impact was at Halekulani at its Honolulu facility, reporting 784 affected workers.
+The most significant filing came from Halekulani at its Honolulu facility, reporting 784 affected workers.
 Fairmont Kea Lani Maui followed with 625 workers.

 Trend & Outlook